A Caveat and Affiliates

 For proper Boston fern houseplant care, humidity plays a vital role.
 With additional humidity, Boston Ferns thrive, especially in the winter.
 Mist the fern every day or put it in a light-filled bathroom or kitchen where the air is usually wetter.

 You should also position the plant on a water-filled tray of pebbles to guarantee that the water level doesn’t hit the container’s bottom.
 When it evaporates, the water can produce moisture.
-Moreover, If you keep your Boston fern indoors, you would need to be vigilant to ensure that it has ample moisture.
+Moreover, If you keep your Boston fern indoors, you must be vigilant to ensure that it has ample moisture.

 If the humidity is not high enough, Boston fern leaves can turn yellow.
 If the fronds of your Boston fern turn yellow, be sure to increase the moisture around the vine.